jimmyangel/rikitrakiws/README.md

 # RikiTrakiWS

 This repository contains the code for the web services supporting RikiTRaki, a hiking log web application: [RikiTraki.com](http://rikitraki.com).
-The data is hosted hosted on a MongoDB database to which this project provides a CRUD interface using REST web services.
+Web Services and database are hosted in OpenShift.
+The data is maintained on a MongoDB database to which this project provides a CRUD interface using REST web services.

 **NOTE: RikiTrakiWS is in the early stages of development**